tungolra/react-node-courses/README.md

   - Working with clusters using PM2
   - Setting up horizontal partitioning to split data between databases
   - Orchestrating services via API orchestration
+- [ ] Build Production Ready Apps in React
+  - Building a single-page application efficiently, using built-in utilities and out-of-the-box tools.
+  - Explore tools to help you move from stateless to stateful React components, and go over how to use the Context API to manage the state of your app.
+  - Add the Firebase to your React project, then connect to a Cloud Firestore database.
+    - Dive into functionality like creating a bucket to store images, authenticating and managing users, and implementing client-side routing with React-Router V6
+    - Learn about filtering, searching, and debugging.
+    - Deploy React app using Firebase Hosting.